European Super League: Boris Johnson opposes plans; 'Big Six' board member says owners 'totally committed' to the concept

 Boris Johnson vowed the government will do everything it can to make sure the new European Super League "doesn't go ahead in the way that it's currently being proposed", as one 'Big Six' board member says there is a "nuclear war" in football.

-On Sunday, Arsenal, Chelsea, Liverpool, Manchester City, Manchester United and Tottenham agreed to join a breakaway European Super League.
+Arsenal, Chelsea, Liverpool, Manchester City, Manchester United and Tottenham have agreed to join a breakaway European Super League.
 They are to be joined by AC Milan, Atletico Madrid, Barcelona, Inter Milan, Juventus and Real Madrid.

 - Gary Neville still 'raging' - 'but plans won't go through'